6 times Man Utd made an opponent regret their p*ss-taking celebration

 United have been renowned for scoring late goals over the years and teams probably shouldn’t celebrate until the three points are in the bag.

-We’ve looked at five times where a player or manager has been left with egg on their face after celebrating too early against the Red Devils.
+We’ve looked at six times where a player or manager has been left with egg on their face after celebrating too early against the Red Devils.

 Maupay has developed a reputation as something of a wind-up merchant during his time in the Premier League.